yougov/mongo-connector/mongo-connector/README.md

 doc_managers folder.
 There are shell scripts for running all tests for each search engine (currenctly Solr and Elastic) in doc_managers/tests;
 for the general connector tests in /tests, and a script that runs all tests in the main folder.

+## Troubleshooting

+The most common issue when installing is to forget to clear config.txt before restarting the mongo connector.
+This config.txt file stores an oplog timestamp, so if you restart the syncing, it will only restart after that point.
+This can be a problem if you have restarted mongo and there's no more oplog entry for that timestamp; this will result in an error.
+Additionally, If you restart mongo, the target system will not have the data automatically wiped.